-Democrat Zoe Lofgren calls for kicking Turkey bodyguards out of U.S.
+Zoe Lofgren calls for kicking Turkey bodyguards out of U.S.

 Rep. Zoe Lofgren, the top Democrat on the House immigration subcommittee, said they should be ousted from the U.S.

 “Yesterday’s attackers should be arrested immediately and prosecuted to the fullest extent of the law.
-And if Erdoğan bodyguards who participated in this attack have entered the country on diplomatic visas, those visas should be revoked right away,” she said.
+And if Erdogan bodyguards who participated in this attack have entered the country on diplomatic visas, those visas should be revoked right away,” she said.

 “Their assault was not just on individual protestors, but an open assault on our collective First Amendment rights,” she added.